CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 # User Stories

-- A user need to the status bar to catch error and send to the status label so that they can be notified when errors in the program occur (TODO)

-Estimate: 1 hour

 - A user needs the program to visualise the home simulator so that the user can see the devices and rooms (BUGGY)

 Estimate: 5 hours

 Note: Missing devices

-- A user needs a information window so that they can view statistics about the simulator (BUGGY)
+- A user needs a information panel so that they can view statistics about the simulator (BUGGY)

 Estimate: 7 hours

+Note:

 ### Completed

+- A user need to the status bar to catch error and send to the status label so that they can be notified when errors occur in the program (DONE)

+Estimate: 1 hour

 - A user needs the about menu option to show a dialog so that they can see programmers name and the version number (Done)